barisertugrul/react-food-ordering/README.md

 ## Getting Started

 First,
-You must open a MongoDB ([https://www.mongodb.com/](https://www.mongodb.com/)) account for the project and add a database.
+You must create a MongoDB ([https://www.mongodb.com/](https://www.mongodb.com/)) account for the project and add a database.
-You should also rename the .env.example file to .env and fill in the necessary information in its content.
+Cretae a Cloudinary Account ([https://cloudinary.com/](https://cloudinary.com/)) You should also rename the .env.example file to .env and fill in the necessary information in its content.